Developmental Editing

 Because a developmental edit is so thorough and comprehensive, it is also time-consuming, and the cost reflects that.
 My developmental editing rate ranges from £14 to £17 per 1,000 words, depending on the level of work involved.
 I usually quote a project rate, so we both know the cost up front, and I offer payment in instalments.

-You will normally need to book your edit in advance so that we can agree on deadlines and a payment schedule.
+You will normally need to book your edit in advance so that we can agree deadlines and a payment schedule.